 Feral Chickens

 Chickens have no significant predators in Bermuda.
 Chicks may be killed by rats or crows, and some chickens are killed by cars, but there is no significant predation to keep the population in check.
-Calculations show that if one hen lays 5 eggs, and three quarters of these chicks survive with 4/5 being female, a single hen can produce 1024 hens in 100 weeks.
-If the number of eggs increases to 8, the resulting number of hens would be 6564.
-Therefore if you have a few chickens on your property don’t wait to take action and if you find chicken eggs destroy them.
+If you have a few chickens on your property don’t wait to take action and if you find chicken eggs destroy them.
 Feral chickens should never be fed or otherwise encouraged.

 Related Links: